derekburgess/jaws/IMPLEMENTATION_PLAN.md

 - General experiment specifications, control/treatment relationships, and append-only experiment runs do not yet exist; Benchmark 0 now has a deliberately narrow run record.
 - The legacy recall command still prints only a human table.
-The Benchmark 0 collector now retains a versioned machine-readable bundle, but the canonical run is not yet captured.
+The Benchmark 0 collector now retains the canonical versioned machine-readable replacement for comparison.
 - Benchmark 0 now names and guards its three current known failures; general regression budgets and held-out-data governance remain undefined.
 - Heavy dependencies are installed together even for operations that do not need them.
 - The development dependency group now installs pytest and JSON Schema validation, but runtime dependencies remain unpinned and unsplit across lightweight, CPU, and GPU use.
-- Database, MCP, CLI, capture, and full-pipeline contracts have little automated coverage.
+- Database, MCP, capture, and full-pipeline contracts have little automated coverage;
+  Milestone 0 now pins representative CLI envelopes and the existing graph shape.
 - Container builds accept credentials as build arguments, use unpinned bases, clone a moving branch, and keep the analyzer alive with `tail -f /dev/null`.
 - Destructive database reset is exposed to agent-mode callers without the interactive confirmation used for humans.